mohamediliasskaddar/mohamediliasskaddar/README.md

         "Backend Architecture",
         "Scalable Systems"
     ],
-    Fact: "Every line of code is a step closer to understanding the world 🪔" };
+Fact: "Every line of code is a step closer to understanding the world🪔" };
 ````